-A balanced play of color contrast seems to be the Holy Grail of scoring big with Dark Mode.
+A balanced play of colour contrast seems to be the Holy Grail of scoring big with Dark Mode.
 The backdrop must be sufficiently dark so that it becomes easy to view the white text.
-Inadequate contrast will only make things muddled, dark and ruin the whole game altogether.
-Again, an overwhelming contrast ratio too would lead to a jarred visual experience.
+Inadequate contrast will only make things muddled, and dark and ruin the whole game altogether.
+Again, an overwhelming contrast ratio too would lead to a jarring visual experience.

-Dark themes are no doubt amazing and we have already covered its excellent benefits.
-But then, the mode won’t be suitable for each and every brad out there.
+Dark themes are no doubt amazing and we have already covered their excellent benefits.
+But then, the mode won’t be suitable for each and every brand out there.
 So, before you make it your next web design update, get a thorough assessment of your brand.
-Look into the brand character, story, audience as well as signature color palette.
+Look into the brand character, story, audience as well as signature colour palette.
 Do you think a dark backdrop would be able to complement your brand’s story?
 Would it be suitable to highlight major product features?

-Well, the sub-head might sound tad ironic but experts have predicted a bright future for Dark Mode.
+Well, the sub-head might sound a tad ironic but experts have predicted a bright future for Dark Mode.
 The trend has gained momentum gradually over the years and now is only showing an upward graph.
-You already have it in a number of highly frequented apps such as, Google as well its various services, YouTube, Facebook.
+You already have it in a number of highly frequented apps such as Google as well as its various services, YouTube, and Facebook.
 WhatsApp, Instagram and more.

 Not just that, major email service providers and verifiers, including the likes of Gmail, Android, Outlook, and iOS, have also adopted Dark Mode.